Gates Foundation: History

-In October 2013, the BMGF announced that it would join the International Aid Transparency Initiative.
+In October 2013, the Gates Foundation announced that it would join the International Aid Transparency Initiative.

-In December 2013, Susan Desmond-Hellmann, president of product development for Genentech before its acquisition by Roche Pharmaceuticals, was announced as BMGF's next CEO.
-She replaced Jeff Raikes on 1 May 2014.
+In December 2013, Susan Desmond-Hellmann, president of product development for Genentech before its acquisition by Roche Pharmaceuticals, was announced as the next CEO of the Gates Foundation.
+She replaced Jeff Raikes in May 2014.

 In February 2014, Hillary Clinton launched a partnership between the foundation and the Clinton Foundation to gather and study data on the progress of women and girls around the world since the 1995 United Nations Fourth World Conference on Women in Beijing.
 This is called "No Ceilings: The Full Participation Project".

-In October 2019, the BMGF partnered with the World Economic Forum to host the tabletop exercise called Event 201 in New York City.
+In October 2019, the Gates Foundation partnered with the World Economic Forum to host the tabletop exercise called Event 201 in New York City.

-In February 2020, BMGF CEO Desmond-Hellmann was replaced "for health and family reasons" by Mark Suzman.
+In February 2020, Gates Foundation CEO Desmond-Hellmann was replaced "for health and family reasons" by Mark Suzman.

-As early as 2012, there were reports that the BMGF was acting as a fund aggregator for wealthy donors—the name recognition associated with BMGF caused more money to be placed than when under anonymous control.
-This was particularly useful during the COVID-19 pandemic because the BMGF already knew which organizations were working in the field and able to receive funds.
+As early as 2012, there were reports that the Gates Foundation was acting as a fund aggregator for wealthy donors—the name recognition associated with the foundation caused more money to be placed than when under anonymous control.
+This was particularly useful during the COVID-19 pandemic because the foundation already knew which organizations were working in the field and able to receive funds.

-When former President Trump threatened to defund the WHO in summer 2020 over concerns that it was too "deferential" to the Chinese Communist Party, because the BMGF constituted at that time the second-ranked contributor to the WHO, concerns were raised in the charity and academic sector that the BMGF might conceivably bias the WHO in the pursuit of its ideology.
-In the most timely accounting period, the BMGF provided 45% of the WHO's NGO funds, or in other words 12% of the total operating expenditure of the WHO.
+When President Trump threatened to defund the WHO in summer 2020 over concerns that it was too "deferential" to the Chinese Communist Party, because the Gates Foundation constituted at that time the second-ranked contributor to the WHO, concerns were raised in the charity and academic sector that the Gates Foundation might conceivably bias the WHO in the pursuit of its ideology.
+In the most timely accounting period, the foundation provided 45% of the WHO's NGO funds, or in other words 12% of the total operating expenditure of the WHO.

-It was revealed after the fact that the BMGF had contributed US$1.553 billion to the GAVI over the five years (from 2016 to 2020).
-The BMGF was the number two ranked contributor.
-At the Global Vaccine Summit in June 2020, the BMGF pledged $1.6 billion (or just under 20% of the total) for the subsequent five years.
+It was revealed after the fact that the Gates Foundation had contributed US$1.553 billion to the GAVI over the five years (from 2016 to 2020).
+The foundation was the number two ranked contributor.
+At the Global Vaccine Summit in June 2020, the foundation pledged $1.6 billion (or just under 20% of the total) for the subsequent five years.